Well Done to Chris who walked over 50 miles to raise funds for The British Evacuees Association.

 A Pearly Queen and Karen at the St. James's Park event, London in July 2005.

-Representing us this year on The Cenotaph March in November 2023 will be:
+Representing us on The Cenotaph March in November 2023 will be:

 Christian Adams, Keith Adams, Ken Argent, Michael Baker, Reg Baker, Nick Batten, Gill Cole, Dean Collins, Walter Collins, Geoffrey Crank, Heather Crank, Grace Crossley, Jackie Daly, Jay Fry, Doreen Greenwood, Vera Grigg, Georgia Kerton, Michelle Messenger, Peter Messenger, Catherine Moore, Samson Noakes, Doreen Nichol, Sheila Pritchard, Sherin Roffey, Linda Roth, Vivienne Simpson, Katrina Skinner, Janet Spindler, Patricia Thompson, Len Townsend, Kay Turner, Julie Underhay, Magnus Underhay, Christoper Vincent, Paul Vincent and Michael Wiseman.